SanaShahSyeda/Java-Mastery/Generics/Generics.md

 - 🔐 If a specific type is expected (e.g., assignment or concatenation), the compiler inserts a `checkcast` for safety.

 This behavior ensures **compile-time type safety**, even though type information is erased at runtime.

+## Autoboxing and Unboxing:

+Java provides automatic conversion between primitive types and their corresponding wrapper classes, known as autoboxing and unboxing.

+- **Autoboxing**: The automatic conversion of a primitive type to its corresponding wrapper class (e.g., int to Integer).
+- **Unboxing**: The automatic conversion of a wrapper class object to its corresponding primitive type (e.g., Integer to int).